Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-other-directories.md

 This is a generated directory that is created when you run `npm install` from the project directory.
 It contains all of the third party software needed to build and run your application (eg Cordova, Ionic, gulp, etc).

+!!! warning
 	This directory will be removed when executing the `gulp clean` task and should not be committed to source control.

 # plugins _(generated)_